T2125 for Etsy and eBay Sellers in Canada: What to Report and How

 All ordinary and necessary business expenses reduce your taxable income.
 Here are the most common for Etsy and eBay sellers:

-T2125 Part 4: Cost of Goods Sold for Resellers
+T2125 Part 3D: Cost of Goods Sold for Resellers

-If you resell goods (buying and flipping), T2125 Part 4 tracks your Cost of Goods Sold separately from other expenses.
-You cannot simply deduct all your inventory purchases -- only the cost of what you actually sold during the year.
+If you resell goods (buying and flipping), T2125 Part 3D tracks your Cost of Goods Sold separately from other expenses.
+You cannot simply deduct all your inventory purchases, only the cost of what you actually sold during the year.

 This requires a year-end inventory count.
 Count what you have not sold at December 31, value it at what you paid, and enter that as your closing inventory (line 8500).
-The formula -- opening inventory + purchases + direct costs -- closing inventory -- gives you your COGS, which is the deductible amount.
+The formula (opening inventory + purchases + direct costs, then subtract closing inventory) gives you your COGS, which is the deductible amount.

 GST/HST for Online Sellers

 The $30,000 GST/HST registration threshold applies to your total taxable sales across all channels, all platforms, and all businesses you run.
-It is a 12-month rolling calculation, not a calendar-year one.
+The test is based on calendar quarters: a single calendar quarter over $30,000, or more than $30,000 across four consecutive calendar quarters.

 Note that Etsy collects and remits Canadian GST/HST on sales to Canadian buyers on behalf of sellers in some circumstances.
-Once you register for GST/HST yourself, this arrangement changes -- you take responsibility for collecting and remitting.
-Review Etsy's current seller tax settings when you register.
+Registering for GST/HST yourself does not automatically move every collection obligation to you.
+Under the marketplace rules, the platform can still be responsible for collecting on certain sales.
+Review your platform's current seller tax settings when you register, and confirm who collects on what.

 Common Questions